Cam Ne incident

-The Cam Ne incident was a Vietnam War incident involving U.S. military and South Vietnamese civilians that occurred at the village of Cam Ne in Quảng Nam Province, South Vietnam, and became one of the top news stories in the United States about the war.
+The Cam Ne incident was a Vietnam War incident in which U.S. Marines burned the huts of South Vietnamese civilians living in the village of Cam Ne in Quảng Nam Province, South Vietnam.
+The incident became one of the top news stories in the United States about the war.

 Background

-On 2 July 1965 following a Viet Cong (VC) mortar and sapper attack on Da Nang Air Base that destroyed three aircraft and damaged a further three, the United States Marine Corps tactical area of responsibility was extended south of the base to a line 5 mi south of the Cau Do River.
-This area had been a stronghold of the Vietminh during the French Indochina War and remained a VC stronghold.
+On 2 July 1965, following a Viet Cong (VC) mortar and sapper attack on Da Nang Air Base that destroyed three aircraft and damaged a further three, the United States Marine Corps tactical area of responsibility was extended south of the base to a line 5 mi south of the Cầu Đỏ River.
+This area had been a stronghold of the Viet Minh during the French Indochina War and remained a VC stronghold.

 On 12 July, units of the 1st Battalion, 9th Marines operating around Cam Ne received fire from a VC force coming from the hamlet of Cam Ne 4 (numbered in order to identify it in the complex of six villages of the same name).
 Patrolling in the area continued during July and into August.
 Commonplace military procedure for US forces when villages or areas were generally uncooperative or hostile were to burn down the villages and rounding up civilians for deportation to refugee camps in urban areas or RVN-controlled areas.

 On 3 August, Company D, 1/9 Marines was sent to Cam Ne in support of Operation Blastout with orders to destroy the VC forces and their fortifications, including any structures from which they received fire.
 As the Marines moved into Cam Ne they were met with sporadic fire, wounding one Marine, but the VC withdrew.
-The entire village was extensively entrenched and fortified and the Marines found 267 Punji stick traps, 3 grenade booby traps and 6 anti-personnel mines.
+The entire village was extensively entrenched and fortified and the Marines found 267 punji stick traps, 3 grenade booby traps and 6 anti-personnel mines.
 The Marines then proceeded to destroy 51 huts and 38 trenches, tunnels and fighting positions.
 With dusk approaching the Marines began to withdraw and again came under fire from the VC, the Marines then called in an artillery and mortar barrage and four 105mm shells and 21 81mm mortar rounds hit the VC positions.